Updated June 3, 2021

-- 50% capacity limit at grocery stores, shops and retail outlets remains in effect.
+There is a 50% capacity limit at grocery stores, shops, malls and retail establishments.

-Travel Salem recommends contacting individual businesses and attractions before visiting to determine hours of operation and protocols (i.e. reservations required).
+Travel Salem recommends contacting individual businesses and attractions before visiting to determine hours of operation and protocols (masks required, reservations needed, etc).

 For more detailed information about the updated safety measures, go here.
 For more information about how to experience the Salem region safely, go here.